Fardenz/telegram-mini-app/README.md

 <summary>Invalid input or parameters when making requests</summary>

 If you encounter errors related to invalid input or parameters when making requests, consider the following troubleshooting steps:
-- Check the error returned by the backend, it's usually explicitly telling you what's wrong.
+- Check the error returned by the backend, it is usually explicitly telling you what is wrong.
 - Double-check the format and structure of the data being sent with each request.
 - Ensure that it matches the expected format specified by the API endpoints.
 - Verify that you are providing all the required parameters for each request.